top of page

 Section 6.
 Quorum

-Unless otherwise provided in the resolution of the Board of Directors designating a committee, a majority of the whole committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of the committee.
+Unless otherwise provided in the resolution of the Board of Directors designating a committee, a majority of the whole committee constitutes a quorum and the act of a majority of the members present at a meeting at which a quorum is present will be considered be the act of the committee.

 Section 7.
 Rules

-Each committee may adopt rules for its own government, so long as such rules are not inconsistent with these Bylaws or with rules adopted by the Board of Directors.
+Each committee may adopt rules for its own governing, so long as such rules are not inconsistent with these Bylaws or with rules adopted by the Board of Directors.

 ARTICLE 6